kali-linex/linex/Documentation/process/howto.rst

-userspace to change, it is recommended that you send the information or a patch to the manual pages explaining the change to the manual pages maintainer at mtk.manpages@gmail.com, and CC the list linux-api@vger.kernel.org.
+userspace to change, it is recommended that you send the information or a patch to the manual pages explaining the change to the manual pages maintainer at mtk.manpages@gmail.com, and CC the list linex-api@vger.kernel.org.

 Here is a list of files that are in the kernel source tree that are required reading:

   :ref:`Documentation/admin-guide/README.rst <readme>`
-    This file gives a short background on the Linux kernel and describes what is necessary to do to configure and build the kernel.
+    This file gives a short background on the Linex kernel and describes what is necessary to do to configure and build the kernel.
 People who are new to the kernel should start here.